PrimeAcademy/passport-guide/passport-lecture.md

+*Note: this guide assumes you already have a basic express web server with body-parser set up*

-﻿Passport is authentication middleware for Node.js.
+Passport is authentication middleware for Node.js.

 It’s extremely flexible and modular and can be dropped in to any Express-based web application, and can authenticate users via many different authentication mechanisms called “strategies”.